Tilt-up Walls and Roofing • Important Facts & Guidelines

 In keeping with the “cheap and fast” theme of tilt-wall construction, the roof parapet walls on these buildings are simply the tops of the tilt-up wall panels, and the roof termination at the parapet wall is usually as simple as possible.

-Distinct flashing material with enhanced attachment is normally used, but it’s also common to see the base flashing at the walls simply be a foot or so of the field membrane turned up the wall and fastened in place with rivets through a termination bar.
+Separate perimeter flashing components, using membrane flashing material made for the purpose and installed using enhanced attachment methods, are often used on these roofs, but it’s also common to see the base flashing at the walls simply be a foot or so of the field membrane turned up the wall and fastened in place with rivets through a termination bar.

 This termination bar is often also used to secure the counter-flashing that protects the top edge of the base flashing from the weather.